greatcyan/Project-History/README.md

 ---

-At Moderno Plant X, I built dashboards to monitor manufacturing operational metrics, including Overall Equipment Effectiveness (OEE), in near real time, helping operations teams identify issues quickly and improve overall performance.
+**Moderno Plant X**, Built near OEE dashboards to monitor machine performance and equipment utilization.

 ---
-At Excigence, I built a Python application to manage electronics test procedures and scripts for semiconductor device production.
-It uses Pandas and Matplotlib to automatically analyze the test data, generate summarized logs, and create reports after each run, which really helped make the testing process faster and more accurate.
+**At Excigence** |  Built a Python desktop application using Tkinter for the GUI and Pandas and Matplotlib for data preparation, analysis, and automated report generation for semiconductor electronics final testing.